Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Related Work

 \section{Related Work}

-\textbf{CL Benchmarks.} Early NLP continual learning (CL) benchmarks focused on task-incremental settings with explicit boundaries \citep{aghajanyan2020better,wu2021curriculum,yadav-etal-2023-exploring,wang2023trace,zhao2025mllm,zhang-etal-2023-citb}, extending to domain or language shifts \citep{ke2023continual,castellucci-etal-2021-learning,mhamdi-etal-2023-cross,winata2023overcoming}.
-Recent shifts toward online CL explore non-stationary streams without delimiters \citep{li-etal-2025-tic} or knowledge-graph updates \citep{jang2021towards,wu2023online}, though many such datasets lack reproducibility.
-Our work focuses on online acquisition of new facts from limited streams.
-We introduce the Relational Cycle Benchmark (RCB) and Narrative Abstraction Benchmark (NAB) to explicitly disentangle factual retention from structural generalization, a distinction often overlooked in existing fact-updating streams.
+\textbf{CL Benchmarks.} NLP continual learning benchmarks focuse on task-incremental settings with explicit boundaries \citep{aghajanyan2020better,wu2021curriculum,yadav-etal-2023-exploring,wang2023trace,zhao2025mllm,zhang-etal-2023-citb}, extending to domain or language shifts \citep{ke2023continual,castellucci-etal-2021-learning,mhamdi-etal-2023-cross,winata2023overcoming}.
+Parallel work explores OCL with non-stationary streams \citep{li-etal-2025-tic} or knowledge-graph updates \citep{jang2021towards,wu2023online}, but these benchmarks typically represent each update as a single fact or sentence and do not distinguish episodic retention from structural generalization.
+RCB and NAB are specifically designed to probe this distinction across different abstraction granularities, filling a gap left by existing benchmarks.

-\textbf{CL Methods.} CL methods generally utilize regularization \citep{doi:10.1073/pnas.1611835114,chaudhry2018efficient} or data-based approaches like experience replay \citep{pmlr-v199-ostapenko22a,Smith_2024_CVPR,NEURIPS2024_bb1e9f32,zhuo2023continual,Yan_2022_CVPR} to mitigate forgetting.
-While effective, replay relies on memory buffers that struggle to scale in strictly online regimes \citep{van2020brain}.
-Architectural strategies, including adapters and parameter expansion, reduce interference \citep{gururangan-etal-2022-demix,mhamdi-etal-2023-cross,chen2024coin} but often require task-based transitions and continuous parameter growth.
-In contrast, our approach, AAT, introduces abstraction as a loss-level inductive bias.
-By biasing optimization toward shared relational structures at the moment of observation, we target the instance-specific gradients that drive interference without requiring extra storage or modular expansion.
+\textbf{CL Methods.} CL methods generally mitigate forgetting through regularization \citep{doi:10.1073/pnas.1611835114,chaudhry2018efficient} or ER \citep{pmlr-v199-ostapenko22a,Smith_2024_CVPR,NEURIPS2024_bb1e9f32,zhuo2023continual,Yan_2022_CVPR}.
+Replay is often effective \citep{van2020brain} but requires maintaining a memory buffer, scaling poorly in strictly online settings.
+Architectural strategies such as adapters and parameter expansion reduce interference \citep{gururangan-etal-2022-demix,mhamdi-etal-2023-cross,chen2024coin} but typically require task boundaries and continuous parameter growth.
+AAT occupies a distinct position: it introduces abstraction as a loss-level inductive bias at the moment of observation, targeting the instance-specific gradients that drive interference.

+\textbf{Abstraction in Cognition.} Cognitive foundations of AAT draw on SMT, which proposes that analogical reasoning proceeds by aligning relational structure across domains while abstracting from surface attributes.
+Empirical work on analogical transfer shows that abstract relational encoding, rather than surface-level instance memorization, supports generalization across contexts \citep{gick1983schema,clement1994effects}.
+Studies in neuroscience further suggest that event representations organize around components shared across related experiences, supporting replay at multiple abstraction levels and enabling stable long-term learning \citep{masis2022schema,mattar2018prioritized}.
+In symbolic systems, structural abstraction has likewise been identified as a key signal for stability in non-stationary environments \citep{Sko1988,kuehne2000seql}.
+AAT operationalizes these principles as a training signal, offering a computationally tractable bridge between cognitive accounts of schema formation and the challenge of non-stationary language model training.